 What about the rest of the content?

 Everything on The Indie Game Website that isn’t tagged with one of the above is standard editorial content about games that have no business association with either Game If You Are or The Indie Game Website.
-By ‘business association’, we mean any game that A) is being publicised by Game If You Are, B) has in the recent past been publicised by Game If You Are, or C) is or may in the future be in discussions with Game If You Are about a publicity campaign (to the best of our knowledge at any given time).
+By ‘business association’, we mean any game that A) is being publicised by Game If You Are, B) has in the recent past been publicised by Game If You Are, or C) is in discussions with Game If You Are about a publicity campaign (to the best of our knowledge at any given time).
 If we feel there’s any room for ambiguity, we’ll disclose the relationship in the article.
 We want to be as up-front as possible about the way we operate, because it’s important to our readers and, as such, important to us.

 Who works with Game If You Are’s clients?